PhillyChapbookReview.org Submissions (header)

 Interview Availability

-• Please let us know if the author is available for interview pieces.
+• Our interviews are only for chapbook authors.
+Please let us know if the author is available for interview pieces.
 Make sure that we have a copy of your chapbook for consideration, if so.